Aging in Place

 NORC—short for naturally occurring retirement community—is a demographic term used to describe a community that, while not originally built for seniors, is home to a significant proportion of older residents.

-- United Hospital Fund Provides $365,000 for Grants to Improve Health Servcies in New York City
+- United Hospital Fund Awards Grants Totaling $125,000 to Improve Health Services in New York City

-The United Hospital Fund’s Aging in Place Initiative was established in 1999 to foster the development of new models of care supporting the health and well-being of older people living in the community.
+United Hospital Fund’s Aging in Place Initiative was established in 1999 to foster the development of new models of care supporting the health and well-being of older people living in the community.

-The initiative currently comprises three programs:
+The initiative comprised several programs:

 Health Indicators helped NORC programs improve the health of older adults in their communities by addressing three common health issues—heart disease, diabetes, and falls—through data collection, targeted interventions, and the development of best practices.

 NORC Blueprint, a website launched in 2008, supported NORC program planners, managers, funders, and policymakers by defining guiding principles, identifying elements of successful programs, and providing tools for program development, management, and sustainability.